-Aesthetics Agriculture and Forestry Resources Air Quality $\boxtimes$ Biological Resources Cultural Resources Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems Mandatory Findings of Significance

-3.3.
-Environmental Determination

-On the basis of this initial evaluation:

-- I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - $\boxtimes$ I find that, although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case, because revisions in the Project have been made by or agreed to by the applicant.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - $\square$ I find that the proposed Project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - $\square$ I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - П I find that, although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier Environmental Impact Report, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.

-Xavier J. Irias, Director of Engineering and Construction
+Aesthetics Agriculture and Forestry Resources Air Quality \boxtimes Biological Resources Cultural Resources Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems Mandatory Findings of Significance 3.3.
+Environmental Deterr nina tion On 1 the basis of this initial evaluation on: I find that the proposed Propo COULD NOT have a significant e effect t on the environment, and a \boxtimes I find that, although the prwill not be a significant ef opose fect in ed Project could have a significant in this case, because revisions in the ITIGATED NEGATIVE DECLA e Pro ject have been made by or oject MAY have a significant effect on A A significant unless mitigate analyzed in an earlier docu by mitigation measures ba d" on iment sed o MAY have a "potentially signification the environment, but at least one pursuant to applicable legal standenthe earlier analysis as described REPORT is required, but it must effectards, on at of 1) has been adequately, and 2) has been addressed tached sheets.
+An I find that, although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier Environmental Impact Report, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
+Twi his 5-1 2017 Xav ier J. Irias, Director of Engineering g and Construction Date